-Telecommunication in HaitiCompared to the European Union, Haiti is massively lagging behind in the development of telecommunications.
-Under the country code +509, there were a total of 6.85 m connections in 2020.
-Among them were 6.84 m million mobile phones, which corresponds to an average of 0.61 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Mobile communications and Internet in HaitiCompared to the United States, Haiti is massively lagging behind in the development of telecommunications.
+Under the country code +509, there were a total of 7.33 million connections in 2021.
+Among them were 7.32 million mobile phones, which corresponds to an average of 0.64 per person.
+In the US, this figure is 1.1 mobile phones per person.

 Back to overview: Haiti

-In mobile internet, i.e. on tablets and smartphones, Haiti comes 109th with a download speed of 21.76 Mbit/second.
-The upload speed of around 11 Mbit was only enough for 94th place.
+In mobile internet, i.e., on tablets and smartphones, Haiti comes 134th with a download speed of 8.0 Mbit/second.
+The upload speed of around 5 Mbit was enough for 134th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.